doomsquadairsoft/d3vice-gameserver/README.md

   * Add a wifi dongle & configure to automatically join a D3VICE Wifi network.
   * enable GPIO kernel module by adding `gpio-sunxi` to /etc/modules

+### Other notes

+Refer to https://www.kernel.org/doc/Documentation/gpio/sysfs.txt for info on controlling GPIO via sysfs/ npm epoll

+To find the GPIO number of a specific pin, run `tree /sys/class/gpio_sw` you will see the symlinks. example PC4 goes to gpio_sw.7 or GPIO#7

 # Credits